stanhelsloot/project/PROCESS.md

 - Adding checkboxes to the line graph which can be used to select/deselect different magnitude ranges.
 Removing the  tooltip and adding all tooltip info to a extra box for easy reading.
+- Added all elements (circles, bars etc. to groups)
+-

 # TD